pyvec/naucse.python.cz/lessons/beginners-en/modules/index.md

 From now on, we will work on bigger projects that contain more files.
 We recommend that you create a folder for each of them.

+You can find more info about [import and modules here](https://chrisyeh96.github.io/2017/08/08/definitive-guide-python-imports.html#basics-of-the-python-import-and-syspath).